 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Take Profit Trader is $32 cheaper to get started.
+Trade Day is $6 cheaper to get started.
 Take Profit Trader charges $102/mo (monthly subscription) plus a $130 activation fee.
-Trade Day charges $125/mo (monthly subscription) plus a $139 activation fee.
-Take Profit Trader currently has an active promotion which may further reduce cost.
+Trade Day charges $87/mo (monthly subscription) plus a $139 activation fee.
+Both firms currently have active promotions — check our deals page for details.

-Take Profit Trader uses EOD Trailing drawdown at 4%, while Trade Day uses .
+Take Profit Trader uses EOD Trailing drawdown at 4% ($2,000 buffer once locked at initial), while Trade Day uses .

 Take Profit Trader gets you funded faster, with an estimated ~6 days to first payout (5d eval + 1d processing).
 Consistency rules also affect pacing: Take Profit Trader caps your best day at 50% of total profit, while Trade Day caps at 30% — a looser rule means you may need fewer trading days in practice.